Client: ARISE Janesville - Forward Foundation

 Donor Wall Glass

 28,000 pounds of steel pipes seemingly grow out of each side of the bridge deck and are bent to form complex curvilinear surfaces and join each other in the middle.
 Each pipe gracefully bent, an intricate pattern woven across the bridge deck and then adorned with glass leaves, encouraging people to look up.
 The glass leaves are laminated in varying shades of green that emphasize the organic form and an ecological connection to place.
+The stainless steel and glass leaves filter and diffuse natural light casting light with refracted pools of light and creating shadows and shade in the center of the bridge.

 The ecology of the bridge sculpture is to encourage a relationship between the pedestrian and their interconnected environment; creating a beautiful cultural destination that makes the bridge a symbol of renewal and an expression of how Janesville can restore balance to the landscape downtown.
 Humans and nature can co-exists in productive harmony, a symbol of our ability to learn from our past and move toward a more sustainable collaborative environment.
 Scope of Work: - Pedestrian Bridge Sculpture - 30’L x 30’L x 26’H - Steel Pipe and Glass with LED Lighting - Handrail - 460 Linear Feet - Laser Cut and Painted Steel and Stainless Steel with LED Lighting - Bridge Deck Seating - 2 Granite Seating Boulders, 6 Wooden Benches and 2 Granite and Stainless Steel Tables/6Chairs - Donor Wall - 18’L x 8’H Laser Cut and Painted Aluminum with Etched Glass